Coronavirus - Frequently asked questions

 Can I apply for a new passport?

-To apply for or to renew your passport, you need to make an appointment through our online platform accessible here.
+To apply for a new passport or to renew your expired passport, you need to make an appointment through our online appointment system.
+Make sure to book early as we experience a significant volume of applications at the moment (the standard delay for getting an appointment is around 6 weeks).
+Unless you can demonstrate the urgency of your situation, Consulate General staff do not give appointments.
 For more information, please consult the section "Passport applications in Montreal".

 Can I obtain a visa to travel to Belgium?